 The University of Leicester

 There is a collaboration with ICLT to develop novel chemistries coming out of their research programme for application to the leather industry.
-The benefits include not only more efficient and effective routes manufacture, but also the creation of new biomaterials and options for waste management and upcycling.

 Staff working within ICLT include: